minhnq0702/online-quiz/README.md

 ---

 ## 📚 Technologies Used
+### List of technologies used in the project:
 - **Backend Framework**: FastAPI (Python)
 - **Database**:
     - PosgreSQl: quiz question management
     - MongoDB: storing user answers and scores
 - **Message Broker**: Kafka (real-time communication between services)
 - **WebSocket**: For real-time leaderboard updates
+### Explanation of the technologies choice:
+- **FastAPI**: FastAPI is a modern, fast (high-performance).
+It is easy to use, fast to develop, and provides automatic interactive API documentation.

+- **PostgreSQL**: we need to store quiz detail info and quiz-related metadata (such as quiz questions, options, and correct answers), so PostgreSQL is strong support for structured data and relational operations.
+    - ACID properties to ensure data integrity.
+    - Consistency
+    - Relational Data Model

+- **Why MongoDB**: because it is highly suited for use cases where we need to handle a large volume of real-time, rapidly changing data.
+    - Document-Oriented Storage
+    - High Write Throughput
+    - Scalability and Horizontal Scaling

 ---